-M70 is an eighth magnitude globular cluster located in Sagittarius that's faintly visible with binoculars, appearing "star" like.
-It's much easier to spot with small telescopes where despite being small with little detail visible, it appear obviously non-stellar.
-To resolve M70 into stars large amateur scopes are required.
+M70 is an eighth magnitude globular cluster in Sagittarius that's faintly visible with binoculars, appearing as a star like point of light.
+It's much easier to spot with small telescopes where it appears obviously non-stellar but without detail.
+To resolve M70 into stars, larger scopes are required.

-Charles Messier discovered M70 on August 31, 1780, describing it as a "nebula without star".
-On the same night he also discovered M69, another close by globular (both apparently and spatially).
-M70 has an extremely dense core and is believed at some time previously to have suffered a core collapse, similar to Messier globulars M15, M30 and possibly M62.
-It was William Herschel who first resolved M70 into stars, describing it as a miniature version of M3.
+Charles Messier discovered M70 on August 31, 1780, describing it as a "nebula without stars".
+On the same night he also discovered M69, a neighbouring globular.
+M70 has an extremely dense core and is believed at some time to have suffered a core collapse, similar to Messier globulars M15, M30 and possibly M62.
+It was William Herschel who first resolved the cluster into stars, describing it as a miniature version of M3.

-M70 is located 29,300 light years from Earth.
-Spatially, it's separated by only 1,800 light-years from M69 with both objects located close to the galactic centre.
-They are best seen from the Southern Hemisphere during the months of June, July and August.
-However, from northern temperate latitudes they are never well positioned, at best climbing just a few degrees above the southern horizon.
+M70 is located 29,300 light-years away.
+Physically it's separated by just 1,800 light-years from M69 with both objects located near to the galactic centre.
+The clusters are best seen from the Southern Hemisphere during the months of June, July and August.
+From mid-northern latitudes they are never well positioned and at best climb just a few degrees above the horizon.